endless-sky/endless-sky-wiki/CreatingMissions.md

 # Text replacements
 </a>

 Certain characteristics of a mission, such as the cargo or the destination planet, may be chosen at random.
 In order to refer to those randomly chosen elements in descriptive text, you can use the following placeholders:

 * `<commodity>` = name of commodity being carried
-* `<tons>` = "1 ton" or "N tons"
+* `<tons>` = "1 ton" or "N tons," where N is the amount of cargo
 * `<cargo>` = "`<tons>` of `<commodity>`"
 * `<bunks>` = the number of passengers
 * `<passengers>` = "passenger" or "passengers"
-* `<fare>` = "a passenger" or "N passengers"
+* `<fare>` = "a passenger" or "N passengers," where N is the number of passengers
 * `<origin>` = planet (or ship) where mission was offered
 * `<planet>` = destination planet
 * `<system>` = destination system
 * `<destination>` = "`<planet>` in the `<system>` system"
 * `<stopovers>` = a list of all stopover destinations
 * `<waypoints>` = a list of all waypoint systems
-* `<payment>` = "1 credit" or "N credits"
+* `<payment>` = "1 credit" or "N credits," where N is the payment amount
+* `<fine>` = "1 credit" or "N credits," where N is the fine amount of a mission action (any `on *` block); this is not the fine as defined by an `illegal` line
 * `<date>` = the deadline for the mission (in the format "Day, DD Mon YYYY")
 * `<day>` = the deadline in conversational form ("the DDth of Month")
 * `<npc>` = the name of the first ship in the last `npc` block in the mission description